THERE IS NO SUGGESTION THAT ASPIRIN BE GIVEN TO CHILDREN.

 BD is a synthetic hormone known as a glucocorticoid (GC) or corticosteroid.
-One natural function of a GC is to suppress inflammatory responses, and that is why a GC can be used artificially to counter asthma: by suppressing inflammation in the lungs.
+One natural function of a GC is to suppress inflammatory responses and that is why a synthetic GC can be used to counter asthma: by suppressing inflammation in the lungs.
 A natural glucocorticoid, produced in one's body (in the adrenal cortex), influences more than one important physiological process.
 It follows that more than one effect might take place after inhaling a synthetic GC.

 Some time after starting to use BD, I had a fainting experience.
 It began with a dreamlike state, as if slipping back into a nightmare.
 Mercifully, a loss of consciousness followed within a minute or two.
 The fainting happened again weeks later and I would say that the word 'deathly' best describes the dreamlike state that occurs just before fainting.
 One feels completely helpless and uncertain where things are headed.
-I mentioned the problem to my GP, and also that I had eaten some cold meat just before it happened.
+I mentioned the problem to my GP and also told him that I had eaten some cold meat just before it happened.
 I had read that ingested nitrates (found in most cold meats) can cause fainting by lowering blood pressure.
 He started to suggest a series of food tests but I didn't want to be alarmist and decided to see how things developed.